statmike/vertex-ai-mlops/Applied GenAI/readme.md

 >**Sidebar:**
 >
 >When an LLM is used to generate an answer, it is drawing from the input prompt and the learned information (parameters).
 I like to think of an LLM like a professional researcher.
 The researcher has read many articles, books, papers and more and is very knowledgeable.
 The researcher is likely very good at reading new documents as well because it has a lot of transferable skills from already vast knowledge.
 When you give context to the LLM it is like giving the researcher a new article.
-They are likely very good at reading and understanding this new information as long as it is similar in style, topic, and format to what it has spent its career doing (training).
+They are likely very good at reading and understanding this new information as long as it is similar in style, topic, and format to what they have spent its career doing (training).
 >
 >Extending this analogy, if the new context is too brief or off topic then the researcher likely needs to fill in the gaps and might misinterpret what you are asking.
 Also, if you give too much context that veers off into other topics then the researcher may also go too far off topic when trying to answer.
 This sometimes gets called hallucination but I like to think of it as the researcher getting off topic from not being well informed, guided, and focused on the topic at hand.